-All Student Organizations at the University of Delaware should comply with the guidelines in this document and other guidance provided by the office, unit, and/or program that sponsors, advises or supports that organization.
+All Student Organizations at the University of Delaware should comply with the guidelines on this page and other guidance provided by the office, unit, and/or program that sponsors, advises or supports that organization.
 Guidelines for Registered Student Organizations and Recognized Fraternities and Sororities can be found at https://sites.udel.edu/usc/.
 If groups have questions or concerns, they should speak with the office or program that recognizes their involvement on campus.

 ADDITIONAL GUIDELINES FOR UD EMPLOYEES

-Effective August 15, 2021, UD faculty and staff who are not fully vaccinated are required to get tested weekly.
+UD faculty and staff who are not fully vaccinated are required to get tested weekly.
 If you participate in UD Surveillance testing on campus, you do not need to submit results.
-If you participate in off campus testing, please submit your test results to UD Human Resources, so the University can adequately monitor compliance.
+If you participate in off campus testing, please submit your test results through the UD Health Portal, so the University can adequately monitor compliance.
 Additional requirements may be necessary.